phytooracle/AG2PI_Introduction_to_Scientific_Computing/session2/README.md

 ---

-# Workshop prep
+# 3 | Computing environment preparation

-1. We will download a GitHub repo containing all the files for this workshop series.
+* We will download a GitHub repo containing all the files for this workshop series.
 To download the repo, run the following command:

     ```
     git clone git@github.com:phytooracle/AG2PI_Introduction_to_Scientific_Computing.git && cd AG2PI_Introduction_to_Scientific_Computing
     ```

-2. Next we will install Conda, which allows you to create isolated environments.
+* Next we will install Conda, which allows you to create isolated environments.
 These environments reduce or eliminate errors between Python libraries/packages.

     > If you are using Linux or Windows/WSL2 run: